The Red Seat

 Section 42, Row 37, Seat 21

-Fenway's famed red bleacher seat now retails for $23 per game.
+Fenway's famed red "bleacher" seat now retails for $23-$45 per game.

-56-year-old Joe Boucher, a construction engineer from Albany, New York, was in the seat when the ball, which traveled 502 feet, fell from the sky and deflected off his straw hat.
+56-year-old Joe Boucher, a construction engineer from Albany, New York, was in the now-red seat when the ball, which traveled 502 feet, fell from the sky and deflected off his straw hat.
 But Boucher didn't end up with the ball, adding, "after it hit my head, I was no longer interested."

 Other Fenway Pages